Synertry/MAL-Bunkasai-Challenges-2023/Seiyuu-Scramble-Female-Edition/Solution.md

 (or originally via this link: [https://youtu.be/BCz_dAbIc8Q](https://youtu.be/BCz_dAbIc8Q))

+## Contributing
 As this is much more harder than the clothes challenge, this solution will be a work in progress.</br>
+If you want to contribute, please contact me on MAL or Discord.
+Or put an entry in this Google Sheet: https://docs.google.com/spreadsheets/d/1Ew4AqksGXSBn2eQv9w1Yg-Cm2ggb38BLrbEulFvQm2c I will lock cells if they are solved regularly, to avoid griefing.

 You can find my personal guidance for this challenge here:
 [Ressources.md](Ressources.md)
 </br>